 7. Test your logo on different mediums

-Since there is a great difference between desktop, mobile and print-based platforms, test out its appearance on your website, mobile, printed packaging and other marketing collateral.
-A logo has to look good no matter in what format it is: digital, printed or even as an app or fav icon.
+Since there is a great difference between desktop, mobile, and print-based platforms, test out its appearance on your website, mobile, printed packaging, and other marketing collateral.
+A logo has to look good no matter in what format it is: digital, printed, or even as an app or favorite icon.

 8. Your logo needs a core concept